Code of the Clans

 Code of the Clans is a field guide in the Warriors novel series.
 Code of the Clans is about the warrior code that guides the Clans in their everyday behavior and decisions.

 Plot summary

 In the introduction, the book summarizes how the Clans were formed.
-The next chapter features Leafpool explaining the warrior code to the reader, through the point of view of curious loners visiting the Clans.
-Leafpool tells a story about each code, which illustrates how and why the code came to be.
+The next chapters feature Leafpool explaining the Warrior Code to the reader, through the point of view of curious loners visiting the Clans.
+Leafpool tells a story about each Code, which illustrates how and why the Code came to be.
+She explains failed additions to the Code in the final chapter.